 First Resources – Start Here

 The following resources provide you must have and must start with links.
 The Azure Architecture Center provides a landing page and guide to content.
 The site also provides a searchable set of Azure Architectures and use cases as both learning and inspiration.
-I have also provided a listing of various popular data solution architectures with examples of real-world deployments.
+I have also listed various popular data solution architectures with examples of real-world deployments.

 - Azure Architecture Center – Microsoft Docs – Main landing page for Azure Architecture.
 Guidance for architecting solutions on Azure using established patterns and practices.